v1vekkumar/deep-learning-in-2-months/README.md

 algorithm and was crucial to the development of [deep learning](https://en.wikipedia.org/wiki/Deep_learning).
 I have utmost respect for him, but I found the delivery of this course bit unorganized.
 Furthermore, coursera messes up with the placement of quizzes.
-Still worth a look though.
+Still worth a look, though.
 * [Neural Networks
 Class](http://info.usherbrooke.ca/hlarochelle/neural_networks/content.html) by
 Hugo Larochelle: Another excellent course